curiousyigit/Cookielize/README.md

 'aliases' => [
 	// other aliases

-	'Nav' => DevMarketer\EasyNav\EasyNavFacade::class,
+	'Cookielize' => hopefeda\Cookielize\facades\CookielizeFacade::class,
 ];
 ```

-**3. Publish Config File (OPTIONAL)**
+**3. Publish Config File**
 The config file allows you to override default settings of this package to meet your specific needs.
+It also allows you to change the supported languages list.

 To generate a config file type this command into your terminal:
 ```